I’VE FILED MY APPLICATION, WHY CAN’T THEY TELL ME IF IT’S PATENTABLE?

 Each claim provides a definition of the invention.
 The multiple claims can be thought of providing alternate definitions of the same invention.

-The USPTO Manuel of Patent Examining Procedure (MPEP) tries to provide some explanation (See MPEP Chapter 8 at §806.04.)
+The USPTO Manuel of Patent Examining Procedure (MPEP) tries to provide some explanation (See MPEP Chapter 8 at §806.04.).
 Two different combinations (of elements) are independent if they are not disclosed (in a patent application) as being capable of being used together, have different modes of operation, different functions or different effects.
-The two different combinations disclosed in a single application would therefore be subject of a restriction requirement.
+The two different combinations disclosed in a single application would, therefore, be subject of a restriction requirement.

 The examiner is supposed to give reasons (not a mere conclusion) justifying the restriction requirement, i.e., the determination that the application discloses two or more patentably distinct inventions and forcing the applicant to elect among these inventions.
 This should allow the applicant to determine whether to object to the restriction requirement and preserve his/her rights.
 Whether or not the applicant objects (“traverses”) the restriction, the applicant is still required to make an election.

 The Restriction Requirement requires the applicant or inventor to “elect” one of the two or multiple inventions (again, as defined by the specific claims) for examination and prosecution.
 The non-elected claims may be either cancelled or merely withdrawn.